ngs-docs/angus/admin/announcement.md

 Bioinformatics and genomics: Lincoln Stein, Platform Leader, Informatics and Bio-Computing, Ontario Institute for Cancer Research; Professor, Cold Spring Harbor Laboratory.

 ### Funding
-This course uses materials developed under AFRI Competitive Grant no. 2010-65205-20361 from the USDA NIFA, and is supported by Grant Number R25HG006243 from the National Human Genome Research Institute, both to CTB.
+This course uses materials developed under AFRI Competitive Grant no. 2010-65205-20361 from the USDA NIFA, and is supported by Grant Number R25HG006243 from the National Human Genome Research Institute, both to C. Titus Brown.